avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Arm/README.md

 # Deploy to Azure
 <br />
-1) Create Resource Group within your subscription:
+1) (for new environment) Create Resource Group within your subscription:
 <br />
 <br />
 PS> az login